nicodewet/gambler/README.md

 See build/asciidoc/html5/index.html for the generated, accurate API documentation.

-If you want to play with the API, run up the with the bootRun command and use curl to exercise the API (see the generated documentation for examples).
+If you want to play with the API, run up the app with the bootRun command and use curl to exercise the API (see the generated documentation for examples).

 ## Requirements